Q: My child has been diagnosed with PDD-NOS. What is PDD-NOS? Is it the same thing as autism?

 - Chooses to play alone, rather than interact with others

 - Repetitive movements such as rocking, spinning, or hand-flapping

 - Above average verbal capabilities

-- Obsession with complex topics such as patterns or music
+- Obsession with complex topics as patterns or music

 - Scripted, robotic, or repetitive speech

-- Half or more of children with Rett syndrom have seizures
+- Half or more of children with Rett syndrome have seizures

 - Normal verbal development until around 12-18 months, then a subsequent loss in the ability to communicate